 The same goes for timing.
 Yes, you can predict timing with the Tarot but it’s not usually 100% accurate as, again, it depends on circumstances not set in stone.
 Personally, I use astrological correspondences for timing when Spirit nudges me to include timing in the reading but I never offer a guarantee that I will be able to predict it.

 Asking the same question over and over again will greatly annoy the cards and add to your confusion.
-Asking the same question with a different spread doesn’t change this, nor does asking the same question of several different Tarot readers – Not only will the latter confuse you, it is also a surefire way of pissing a Tarot reader off… Try the old ‘But the other reader said…’ – I dare you!
+Asking the same question with a different spread doesn’t change this, nor does asking the same question of several different Tarot readers – Not only will the latter confuse you, but it is also a surefire way of pissing a Tarot reader off… Try the old ‘But the other reader said…’ – I dare you!

 When you ask the right question, the reading you receive will resonate deeply with your own inner knowing and fill you with optimism, whereas a fear-based question will provide an answer that makes you feel restricted and possibly even more worried than before you asked.